-Google Cloud Platform observability with Grepr and Datadog
+Google Cloud Platform observability with Grepr

-To enhance your Google Cloud Platform (GCP) observability, you can stream GCP logs to Grepr for processing and transformation, then forward the processed logs to Datadog.
-The Grepr integration with GCP uses Google’s Pub/Sub to Datadog Dataflow template and requires only minimal configuration changes to route logs through a Grepr pipeline.
-To learn more about Pub/Sub to Datadog, see Google’s documentation .
+To enhance your Google Cloud Platform (GCP) observability, you can stream GCP logs to Grepr, process and transform the logs using Grepr’s powerful features, then forward the processed logs to any Grepr-supported observability platform or tool, such as Datadog, Splunk, or New Relic.
+The Grepr integration with GCP uses Google’s Pub/Sub to Datadog

 Requirements

-The integration with GCP and Datadog requires a Datadog integration configured in Grepr, including a valid Datadog API key.
+The integration with GCP requires a Datadog integration configured in Grepr, including a valid Datadog API key.
 However, when you configure a Grepr pipeline using this integration, you can use any Grepr-supported sink.
 For example, a pipeline that sources GCP logs with a Datadog integration can use a Splunk integration as a sink.

 To integrate Grepr with GCP and Datadog, you must have:

-• A Datadog API key for your account.
+- A Datadog API key for your account.
 You use the same API key in your Grepr integration and the configuration for GCP components.

-• A Datadog integration configured in Grepr.
+- A Datadog integration configured in Grepr.
 See the Datadog integration documentation.

-• A Pub/Sub topic and subscription for collecting logs and sending them to Grepr.
+- A Pub/Sub topic and subscription for collecting logs and sending them to Grepr.

-• A GCP Cloud Logging sink configured to route logs to your Pub/Sub topic.
+- A GCP Cloud Logging sink configured to route logs to your Pub/Sub topic.

-• Correct GCP IAM permissions.
+- Correct GCP IAM permissions.

 Configure the GCP and Datadog integration with Grepr

-To configure the integration, you modify the Google Pub/Sub to Datadog Dataflow template to send logs to Grepr instead of directly to Datadog:
+Dataflow template to send logs to Grepr instead of directly to Datadog:

-1. In the GCP Console, go to Dataflow > Jobs > Create Job From Template.
+- In the GCP Console, go to Dataflow > Jobs > Create Job From Template.

-2. Select Pub/Sub to Datadog from the available templates.
+- Select Pub/Sub to Datadog from the available templates.

-3. In Required Parameters, enter the following value:
+- In Required Parameters, enter the following value:

-• Datadog Logs API URL: <your-grepr-ingestion-url>
+Datadog Logs API URL: <your-grepr-ingestion-url>

-4. In Optional Parameters, enter the following value:
+- In Optional Parameters, enter the following value:

-• Logs API key: <your-datadog-api-key>
+Logs API key: <your-datadog-api-key>

-The Logs API key parameter in your Dataflow job must exactly match the Datadog API key configured in your Grepr Datadog integration.
+parameter in your Dataflow job must exactly match the Datadog API key configured in your Grepr Datadog integration.
 Mismatched API keys will cause authentication failures and prevent log delivery.

 Example Configuration